KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

 #### Create a pubkey

-Use the following guide to create a Antara pubkey and address on the <b>RICK</b> Smart Chain.
+Use the following guide to create an Antara pubkey and address on the <b>RICK</b> Smart Chain.

 [Link to Antara pubkey creation guide](../basic-docs/fluidity/fluidity-setup/fluidity-instructions.html#creating-and-launching-with-a-pubkey)

 #### Retrieve RICK Funds from the Community Faucet

 To obtain funds on the RICK Smart Chain, we utilize a different Antara module, [<b>Faucet</b>](../basic-docs/fluidity/fluidity-api/faucet.html#introduction).
-Our encounter with Faucet also presents an educational opportunity, which will discuss in a moment.
+Our encounter with Faucet also presents an educational opportunity, which we discuss in a moment.

 ::: tip